-Being represented by an agent
+Being Represented by an Agent

 One of the responses I got was from Anna Goodson, an illustration agency I contacted asking for representation.

 It took me a lot of time to understand the illustration business and to develop a solid portfolio.
-But when I got there, was a matter of a couple of months to start having assignments.
-I just needed to contact the right people in the right way and show my interest on working for them.
+But after that, it was only a matter of months before I started receiving assignments.